Hedera helix: Use as building façade

-As with any self-climbing façade green, some care is required to make best use of the positive effects: Ivy covering the walls of an old green wall is a familiar and often attractive sight.
-It has insulating as well as weather protection benefits, dries the soil and prevents wet walls, but can be problematic if not managed correctly.
+When used as a building façade, ivy provides both insulation and weather protection.
+Its roots dry the soil due to frequent need for water, inhibiting moisture on walls, but its robust self-climbing rootlets can be problematic if not managed correctly, causing damage to mortar and leaving permanent gaps on surfaces.

 Hedera helix grows vigorously and clings by means of fibrous roots, which develop along the entire length of the stems.
 These are difficult to remove, leaving an unsightly "footprint" on walls, and possibly resulting in expensive resurfacing work.
 Additionally, ivy can quickly invade gutters and roof spaces, lifting tiles and causing blockages.
 It also harbors mice and other creatures.
 The plants have to be cut off at the base, and the stumps dug out or killed to prevent regrowth.

+With the insulating effects of Hedera helix, it can reduce the deterioration of limestone and other stone surfaces by protecting them from freezing events.
+H. helix may reduce the frequency of freezing events 26%, the duration of freezing events by 34%, and the severity of freezing events by 32%, along with a noticeable reduction of damage to the limestone material.

 Mechanism of attachment

 Hedera helix is able to climb relatively smooth vertical surfaces, creating a strong, long lasting adhesion with a force of around 300 nN.
 This is accomplished through a complex method of attachment starting as adventitious roots growing along the stem make contact with the surface and extend root hairs that range from 20 to 400 μm in length.
 These tiny hairs grow into any small crevices available, secrete glue-like nanoparticles, and lignify.
 As they dry out, the hairs shrink and curl, effectively pulling the root closer to the surface.

 The glue-like substance is a nano composite adhesive that consists of uniform spherical nanoparticles 50–80 nm in diameter in a liquid polymer matrix.
 Chemical analyses of the nanoparticles detected only trace amounts of metals, once thought to be responsible for their high strength, indicating that they are largely organic.
 Recent work has shown that the nanoparticles are likely composed in large part of arabinogalactan proteins (AGPs), which exist in other plant adhesives as well.